zyz293/FusionML/README.md

 # Heterogeneous feature fusion based machine learning on shallow-wide and heterogeneous-sparse scientific dataset
 This software is an application of heterogeneous feature fusion based machine learning on shallow-wide and heterogeneous-sparse scientific dataset.
-The efficacy of the proposed approach is tested on four datasets, including two artificial dataset and two real world dataset.
+The efficacy of the proposed approach is tested on four datasets, including two artificial dataset and one real world dataset.

 To use this software, what the algorithm requires as input are a numpy array.
 In this software, a machine learning framework including transfer learning, heterogeneous feature fusion, principal component analysis and gradient boosting is used to solve curse of dimensionality, handle data with missing images, and train predictive models on heterogeneous scientific data.
 The detailed drscription about data preprocessing and model can be found in the published paper given below.